Aion V

-The Aion V is a battery electric compact SUV produced by GAC Aion.
+The Aion V is a battery electric compact crossover SUV produced by GAC Aion.
 The first generation was launched in 2020, with a major facelift variant called the Aion V Plus launched in 2021.
 The second generation model was released in 2024.

 First generation (2020)

 The first generation Aion V was revealed on GAC New Energy's WeChat account on 14 May 2020, announcing that the model would launch on 16 June 2020.
 It is Aion's third model after the S and LX and the brand's second SUV.

 Specifications

 The Aion V has four trim levels, V 60, V 70, and V 80 Max, which, according to New European Driving Cycle, have 400 km, 530 km, and 600 km ranges respectively.
 The car uses a CATL lithium-ion battery and features Huawei 5G and V2X communication systems.

 Multiple color-customizable features are available, including a two-tone paint option and color options for the antenna and spoiler.